Nursing RN Transition Track - Licensed Practical Nurse To RN - Associate in Applied Science

 Delta College offers a special Associate Degree program track for currently Licensed Practical Nurses (LPN) with a minimum of 1-year full-time equivalent work experience, within the three years preceding admission to the program.

 The ADN program prepares you to function effectively as a member of the health care team.
 This program requires a strong commitment to critical thinking, team collaboration, leadership, and development of sound clinical knowledge and skills.
 As a graduate nurse, you will be qualified for employment in structured settings: for example, acute care hospitals, extended care facilities, nursing homes, and clinics.
 Upon graduating from this Program, you are eligible to take the Registered Nurse licensure exam.
-This Delta College program is accredited by the National League for Nursing Accrediting Commission (3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326; ph: 404-975-5000 , www.nlnac.org) and approved by the Michigan Board of Nursing.
+This Delta College program is accredited by the Accreditation Commission for Education in Nursing (ACEN), (3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326; ph: 404-975-5000 , (http://acenursing.org) and approved by the Michigan Board of Nursing.